International Restructuring Newswire

 The court may take appropriate measures to protect the debtor's assets during the term of the project, including suspension of legal proceedings initiated against the debtor by affected creditors or prohibiting the affected creditors from getting preliminary injunctions or initiating attachment proceedings against the debtor.
 However, unlike the composition with creditors the suspension of execution proceedings is not automatic or by virtue of law, but is within the discretion of the relevant court.

 Our Istanbul office draws on the firm’s established Turkey practice to counsel clients in mergers and acquisitions, private equity, privatization, capital markets, corporate finance, project finance and securities.
 The Istanbul team has significant experience in a variety of sectors, including banking, financial services, telecommunications, energy, real estate, consumer goods, natural resources and construction.
 Our Istanbul-based professionals are all natives of Turkey and are fluent in Turkish and English.
-Haluk Bilgiç and Ekin İnal are partners of our affiliate firm, Bilgiç Attorney Partnership which provides clients with Turkish legal advice.
+Through our professional affiliation with İnal Kama Attorney Partnership, we provide clients with Turkish legal advice.